Timeshare Sales Fraud comes in many forms… here the promises you will Make Money.

 HUGE Discounts on airfare, cruises, etc.

-Sometimes commissioned timeshare sales reps exaggerate the benefits of the timeshare to entice a sale.
-The timeshare sales rep might write down a bunch of invented incomes from rentals and future sales, but to increase desirability and make a sale, they show consumers various documents that explain how you can get you cruises, airfare, hotels, car rentals and/or regular hotels for HUGE discounts and often claims that these prices can be 50% or more of what it would usually would cost you on the Internet.
+Sometimes commissioned timeshare sales reps exaggerate the benefits of the timeshare’s “points” to entice a sale.
+The timeshare sales rep might write down a bunch of invented incomes from rentals and future sales on a deal sheet (a piece of paper with figures and arrows that you can’t get a copy of because NOTHING like that is in you contract).
+To increase desirability and make a sale, they show consumers various [claimed financial] documents and pictures [of places you will never be able to go to], and to push you a little further, sometimes the rep. will explain how you can get you cruises, airfare, hotels, car rentals for HUGE discounts and often claims that these prices can be 50% or less of what it would cost you on the Internet.
 However, typically the savings are readily available on the Internet, and with some digging can be even cheaper than the claimed “discounts”.

 Timeshare Fraud — Timeshare Scam #7: